evertheoptimist/evertheoptimist.github.io/articles/musings-on-college-confidential.md

 ![With Jon in high school wearing his CAP uniform](./assets/1*f2-XPsXOSCoyYbkr_o448g.png)

 One benefit of an advanced stage cancer patient label is that now I can brag about my kids.
 People probably give me a pass on that — — “that poor thing.
-She HAD TO say something positive about her life once in awhile….”
+She HAD TO say something positive about her life once in awhile....”
 This is a new week beginning.
-I am up to whatever comes my way…..
+I am up to whatever comes my way.....

 *Monday, April 23, 2012 at 4:27 PM*